Understanding and Using Page Templates in Liferay

 Conclusion

-Page Templates in Liferay are a useful way to ensure consistency, save time, and streamline page creation for pages that share a similar layout.
-It helps to maintain a clean structure and reduce repetitive work.
+Page Templates in Liferay are a powerful way to ensure consistency, save time, and streamline page creation, especially on large or frequently updated sites.
+Whether you're working with content pages, widget pages, or using master pages for reusable layouts, templates help maintain a clean structure and reduce repetitive work.